 Dr. Rhonda Bondie, PhD.

 Rhonda Bondie is a lecturer on education at the Harvard Graduate School of Education.
 Rhonda teaches with endless energy and enthusiasm that inspires learners of all ages.
 Her years of experience and extensive research on inclusive teaching has yielded the book, Differentiated Instruction Made Practice: Engaging the Extremes through Classroom Routines, Routledge.
 (Conference attendees will receive a complimentary copy of the book).
 She began her career as an artist-in-residence, teaching required curricula through the arts to K-12 students with diverse abilities.
 Rhonda taught in urban public schools for more than two decades in both special and general education classrooms, working with many students who were learning English as a new language.
 Rhonda’s research focuses on sustainable differentiated instruction practices using self-regulated learning and motivation theories.
 Rhonda creates and shares practical classroom routines that are rooted in what we know about effective and efficient learning all around the world.
 Currently, teachers in nine countries are using the All Learners Learning Every Day framework, developed with her research partner, Akane Zusho, to ensure that all learners feel engaged, valued, and stretched every day.
 Dr. Bondi affirms her love of the arts by chairing the working education board of the Brooklyn Academy of Music.
-Rhonda actively maintains the websites all-ed.org and proje
+Rhonda actively maintains the website all-ed.org for the benefit of all educators.

 Michelle Lockwood, M.S.